-In this section we give a precise formulation of the model.
-We consider an investor who holds his wealth in two financial assets: a risky asset, or stock, and a risk-free security, which we call a bank account.
-We denote by S(t) the value of the stocks held by the investor at time t, and by B(t) his amount of money in the bank account.
-The initial wealth in t=0 is given by (B_0, S_0) .
+We denote by S(t) the value invested by the agent in the stock market index at time t, and by B(t) his amount of money invested in a risk-free asset, such as Treasury Bills.
+The initial wealth in t = 0 is given by (B_0, S_0) .
 The value S(t) evolves as a geometric Brownian motion where W_t is an adapted Wiener process on the filtered probability space $(\Omega, F, P, \mathbb{F}t)$, verifying the usual conditions.
-The bank account grows in a certain way at the fixed rate r
+The risk-free asset grows in a certain way at the fixed rate r